linagora/linshare/documentation/EN/upgrade/linshare-upgrade-from-v2.1-to-v2.2.md

 </a>

-To avoid any side effect of these critical operations, it is better to store a backup of your database postgres and mongo.
+To avoid any side effect of these critical operations, it is better to store a backup of your databases PostgreSQL and MongoDB.

 To do that please execute these commands :